|Exceeding Expectations Since 1993||

 Here and there, lawn chairs and even a hammock are perfect for a good read on a lazy afternoon.
 A painting of the idyllic valley of la Paiola, by Jean-Baptiste-Camille Corot, titled "A view near Volterra" (1838) permanently resides in the National Gallery of Art in Washington.
 Little has changed.

 From la Paiola, a 10 minute drive along a wooded lane leads to the very walls of Volterra.
-The hospitable American owner, an accomplished sculptor and Broadway set designer, has lovingly nurtured this historic property to a high degree of comfort while exalting its authenticity.
-As one of our most rented homes year after year, it's no wonder that returning guests book la Paiola a year or more in advance.
+The American owner, an accomplished sculptor and Broadway set designer, has lovingly nurtured this historic property to a high degree of comfort while exalting its authenticity.
+It's no wonder that returning guests reserve la Paiola a year or more in advance.

-The outdoor terrace and patios are fully furnished and meant for dining al fresco or watching the sun set.
-Also on the grounds, a newly restored cottage for two may be opened with the villa when rented for eight guests.
-The smoke free villa's interiors feature antiques, excellent reproductions, a great kitchen, a PC with Wi-Fi and use of a Skype account, screened windows and doors and a delightful touch of whimsy.
+The fully furnished outdoor terrace and patios are meant for dining al fresco or watching the sun set.
+Also on the grounds, a restored cottage for two is opened when the villa is rented for eight guests.
+The smoke free villa's interiors feature antiques, excellent reproductions, a great kitchen, a Wi-Fi enabled PC with use of a Skype account, screens on windows and doors, and a delightful touch of whimsy throughout.
 All of the bedrooms are air conditioned.

 When requested in advance, and at additional cost, an authentic Pizzaiolo is available for a fun filled pizza making night using the wood burning oven on grounds.
 Guests renting during the olive harvest, typically from mid-October through mid-November, will certainly get to observe and perhaps participate in a raccolta degli ulivi.

-At 1770 feet above sea level and crowned by an impressive Medici fortress, Volterra is seen from miles around and is gaining popularity as one of Tuscany's most treasured hill towns.
-Its strategic position made it an important center of the Etruscan civilization, and today, it houses one of the best collections of Etruscan artifacts in the Guarnacci Museum.
+At 1770 feet above sea level and crowned by an impressive Medici fortress, Volterra is visible from miles away and one of Tuscany's "must see" hill towns.
+Its strategic position made it a center of Etruscan civilization.
+Today, it houses one of the rarest collections of Etruscan artifacts in the Guarnacci Museum.